Quasisymmetric geometry of Sierpinski carpet Julia sets: An example of postcritically-infinite carpet Julia set

 Conversely, we only need to prove that, if $\alpha=m/n$ is a rational number with the simplest expression, where $n$ is odd, then $\alpha$ is periodic under $q$.
 Consider the restriction of $q$ on the set $S:=\{0,1/n,\cdots,(n-1)/n\}$:

 We claim that $h$ is injective.
 Indeed, if $h(t_1/n)=h(t_2/n)$, then $2(t_1-t_2)=k\,n$ holds for some integer $k$.
 Since $n$ is odd, it follows that $k$ is even and $|t_1-t_2|=|\frac{k}{2}|\cdot n\leq n-1$.
 This means that $k=0$ and $t_1=t_2$.
 The finiteness of the cardinal number of $S$ implies every element in $S$ is pre-periodic under $h$.
 Then each element in $S$ is periodic.
-Otherwise, there will be at least two elements which are mapped to a same element.
-This contradicts with that $h$ is a injection.
-The proof is complete. \end{proof}
+Otherwise, there will be at least two elements which are mapped to the same element.
+This contradicts with that $h$ is a injection. \end{proof}

-In the following, based on the combinatorial theory of quadratic polynomials and renormalization theory, we shall construct a semi-hyperbolic McMullen map whose Julia set is quasisymmetrically equivalent to a round carpet.
+In the following, based on the combinatorial theory of quadratic polynomials and renormalization theory, we shall construct a critically-infinite semi-hyperbolic McMullen map whose Julia set is quasisymmetrically equivalent to a round carpet.

 \begin{thm} There exists a suitable parameter $\lambda>0$ such that the McMullen map